ms-sherbert/unmarked-Hochstetters-frog/README.md

 `occBYseg-trans.r` R script for transforming `All_captures_2012-2022.csv` into a repeated detection/non-detection format (split by 10-metre transect segments) for the occupancy modelling done by Johnson (2022).

-`Single-year-N-mixture.txt` OpenBUGS script for Bayesian formulation of Royle (2004) single-year N-mixture model from Johnson (2022).

-`Single-year-CMR.txt` OpenBUGS script for Bayesian formulation of single-year capture-mark-recapture model from Johnson (2022).

 `Code for single survey with spatial replicates.R` R code for calculating the abundance of a single-occasion count of frogs in a single 100-metre transect.
 For each frog encountered, its position in the transect was recorded as the distance from the startpoint (i.e. a number between 0m and 100 m).
 The unit of replication is spatial, rather than temporal, where each count is the number of frogs in each 10-metre section of the transect.
 Based on R code provided in Royle & Dorazio (2008).